We strive to give students everything they need to excel in an increasingly interconnected world.

 technology

 When our students enter Middle School, each is equipped with a personal iPad as an organizational tool.
 Assignments, textbooks, and other learning materials are aggregated using content management software.
-For more sophisticated tasks, students have access to laptops and desktops, both on carts and in the libraries.
-Our students regularly conduct online research, videoconference with students and experts across the country via Skype, email fellow students in foreign countries, and create wiki pages to summarize class discussions and develop study guides.
+Our students regularly conduct online research, videoconference with students and experts across the country via Zoom and email fellow students in foreign countries.
 Our teachers work to integrate technology into every aspect of the curriculum, and they participate in regular training so that they’re guiding students using the latest instructional innovations.

 Our curriculum uses technology in the following ways: